ajaynair/FSAL_S3/README.md

   size_t metadata_count;
 } data_pointer;
 ```
-fp - Stores the local-file pointer which stores the data of an object
+- fp - Stores the local-file pointer which stores the data of an object
-metadata - A dictionary (name-value pair) which stores the attributes of an object
+- metadata - A dictionary (name-value pair) which stores the attributes of an object
-metadata_count - Number of metadata that are stored
+- metadata_count - Number of metadata that are stored

-Note that `data_pointer` does not store file_size as file size can be calculated using fp.
+`Note that `data_pointer` does not store file_size as file size can be calculated using fp`

-#### APIs
+##### APIs
 `int get_object(char *bucketName, char *objectName, data_pointer *data)`
 Gets an object(with its data and metadata) from Amazon S3.
   bucketName [in]:  Name of the bucket in which the object to be retrieved is present